Looking to buy an electric scooter? In this guide you will learn about features and components, and then choose the right Electric Scooter for you.

 In fact, the speed is defined by the motor’s power (more watts = more power) and battery energy capacity.

-The motor power (the wattage) will define the speed, acceleration and overall performance of your scooter.
+The motor power (the wattage) will define the speed, acceleration and overall performance of your electric scooter.

 For kids, a 150w motor will be great but for adults you should find an electric scooter above 350w for a daily commute, those one reaching 500w maintain a greater performance (especially if you live or travel in hills areas).